jorsang1/clean-microservice-template/README.md

 **Run Mutation Tests with Stryker.net**
 * Open terminal and run `dotnet tool restore` to install Stryker.net for the project.
-* Navigate to root folder and run the powershell `StrykerRunAll.ps1`
+* Navigate to root folder and run the powershell `.\RunAllSteps.ps1`

-**Run the solution using docker**
+**Run the solution using docker compose**
-The solution has a `Dockerfile` ready to be used.
+The solution has a `Dockerfile` and it is ready to be used with docker compose.

-Make sure you have WSL (Windows Subsystem for Linux) version 2 up and running with docker installed.
+If you work with only WSL (Windows Subsystem for Linux) version 2 with docker installed.
-The you just need to go to the path of the solution a build the image with the following command:
+Then you just need to go to the path of the solution and run the following command:
-`docker build -t your-image-name -f ./src/Api/Dockerfile ./src`
-And then you can run it by doing:
-`docker run -ti --rm -p 8080:80 your-image-name`
+`docker compose up`
 The API should be available on [localhost:8080](http://localhost:8080)

+If you are using 'Docker Desktop' then you need to enable the build on the `docker-compose` project by editing the properties on the solution and going to 'Configuration properties > Configuration' and checking the project.

 ## How to contribute
 Everyone should be able to create a 'Pull Request' with a suggested change.